-Calculations of energy use and savings are based on the current version of New Jersey's Clean Energy Program Protocols to Measure Resource Savings, which is approved by the New Jersey Board of Public Utilities.
+Calculations of energy use and savings are based on the current version of the New Jersey's Clean Energy Program Protocols to Measure Resource Savings, which is approved by the NJBPU.
 Further analysis or investigation may be required to calculate more precise savings based on specific circumstances.